radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/delete-backup.md

 This guide provides an overview of the steps required to delete an environment backup.

-> **Warning:** Deleting an environment backup is a permanent action that cannot be undone.
+[!warning] Deleting an environment backup is a permanent action that cannot be undone.
 Ensure you have selected the correct backup before deleting.

 ## Getting started